 Identify data resources and provide support for data collection.

-The appointment is from September 1, 2021 until August 31, 2022, with the potential for extension pending satisfactory performance and budgetary approval.
+The appointment is available immediately and until December 31, 2022, with the potential for extension pending satisfactory performance and budgetary approval.

 About Global TIES for Children

 At New York University's Global TIES for Children we design, evaluate and advise on programs and policies to improve the lives of children and youth in the most vulnerable regions across the globe.
 Led by University Professors Larry Aber and Hiro Yoshikawa, we work with some of the world's leading non-governmental organizations (NGOs) and with governments in low-income (LI) and conflict-affected (CA) countries on developing and evaluating innovative approaches to promoting the health, education, and social development of children and their communities.
 Together with our key strategic partner organizations, our work leverages cutting-edge scientific methods and interdisciplinary collaboration to:

 Generate actionable evidence to promote child and youth development by conducting and evaluating powerful strategies to transform relevant "social settings" (i.e., classrooms, schools, families, communities, etc.) that are key drivers of children's learning and well-being;

 Communicate actionable evidence by engaging diverse stakeholders across sectors and regions and disseminating a rigorous evidence base to inform program and policy decisions for children and youth in LI and CA countries; and

 Build human, administrative, and institutional capacity for a robust global science and practice through the provision of professional development and training activities.

 Bachelor's degree required.
 BS in computer science or BA/BS in quantitative background (statistics, mathematics, physics, etc) desired.